 The majority of the course takes place in a boat, normally with a fully qualified instructor and one other other trainee.
 By the end of the L2 course, the successful sailor will be safety conscious, have a basic knowledge of sailing and be capable of sailing a small dinghy in light winds.

-19th & 20th of May, 16th & 17th of June (level 1 and 2 courses run on each date).
+15/16 of June and 24/25 August (level 1 and 2 courses run on each date).
 Pre-course site visits to the club are welcomed.

 £90 each - if Level 1 and 2 booked at the same time a £20 discount is offered.
 Children attending a course with an adult £70.

 Sailing can lead to fresh challenges including dinghy racing, which the Club organizes at the site most Sundays or simply potter about on the river!

 Owning a boat is not essential as the Club have boats available for members and there are opportunities to crew for others if you choose to join the club.

 Dinghies used for instruction are chiefly GP 14s, normally crewed by two people plus an instructor.

 Accidental capsize is possible but highly unlikely.
 Personal buoyancy aids are provided and a safety boat is on hand to deal with such an event.
 Capsize can best be described as a "stimulating and interesting experience".
 A planned capsize and recovery drill is an integral part of the certificate award at Level Two of the RYA National Sailing Scheme.

 Course fees cover the use of boats and all ancillary equipment including buoyancy aids.
 No special clothing is required, but a warm sweater and a windproof anorak are necessary.
 Soft-soled non-slip footwear is essential.

 Excessively strong winds or conversely, no wind at all - or persistent rainfall makes for difficulties in learning to sail.
 Advantage is taken of such circumstances, should they occur, for essential but low-key discussion on the theory of sailing, the 'rules of the road' and safety procedures.